phetsims/phet-info/ide/idea/setup.md

   `Editor > General > Editor Tabs > Tab placement: Right`
 * Name collisions with built-in types can make adding imports difficult.
 The following suggestions are ways to get around this problem.
-  * Using "Code completion->Basic" (ctrl+space from default MacOS bindings) will only work if you are already importing from scenery imports.
-  * A way around this is to auto-import a class with a name that is non built-in type to get scenery imports.js in your file automatically.
-Then you can auto import the file with a built-in type name and delete the first one.
 * [Live Templates](https://www.jetbrains.com/help/idea/using-live-templates.html#live_templates_types) are a feature
   that many devs use for quickly typing out common patterns in code.
 To try some out, ask a developer for some examples of their favorites.
 A set of live templates can be exported from one instance of WebStorm and imported in another.